 A Tribute to My Son, Nikolai Lukian Alderson

-Today, 1/29/21, is my son’s 24th birthday.
-Nikolai Lukian Alderson was born on 1/29/97 in Magadan, Russia, a former goulag town on the fringes of the Siberian tundra.
+Written on January 29th, on my son’s birthday, Nikolai Lukian Alderson was born on 1/29/97 in Magadan, Russia, a former goulag town on the fringes of the Siberian tundra.

 A Native Koryak Russian-American

-Nikolai is Koryak Native Russian, like the Russian equivalent of the Native American Indians.
+Nikolai was born a Native Russian of the Koryak tribe, like the Russian equivalent of the Native American Indians (NAIs).
 And he’s also an American since age two when his feet first touched American soil.

 It’s a similar struggle for many native cultures, where the natural wisdom and traditions are being replaced by modernity.
 What’s missing is a graceful transition — a bridge — to the new while retaining the best of the old.
 Subsequently, many fall through the chasm between the two.